By Tim Lambert

 Amenities in Ashford continued to improve in the 20th century.
 The first cinema opened in 1911.
 A tank was presented to the town in 1919.
 However, Ashford had to wait until 1926 for an electricity supply.
 The first public library in Ashford opened in 1928.

 During the 20th century, Ashford continued to grow rapidly.
 By 1951 Ashford had nearly 25,000 inhabitants.
 During the Second World War 83 people were killed in Ashford by German bombing but the town continued to flourish.
 Ashford bypass was built in 1957.
-The Stow Centre opened in 1978 and a new Civic Centre opened in 1983.
+The Stour Centre opened in 1978 and a new Civic Centre opened in 1983.
+Ashford Museum was registered in 1989.

 At the end of the 20th century, the Channel Tunnel opened and it spurred the growth of Ashford.
 In 2020 the population of Ashford was 74,000.